cskr/grasshopper/README.md

 Hello World
 -----------

-1. Clone the repository using `git clone git://github.com/tuxychandru/grasshopper.git`.
+1. Clone the repository using `git clone git://github.com/tuxychandru/grasshopper.git && cd grasshopper/ && git submodule init && git submodule update`.
 2. Create a directory for your application and copy or symlink the `lib` directory from the cloned repository to it.
 3. Create a file named `hello.js` in your application's directory with the following content.